Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling: Experimental Results

-In the following experiments, we set $k=10$ and $\tau = 0.8$ to choose the rank for dimension reduction.
-If the number of features are smaller than 15, we simply set $r=2$.
+In the following experiments, we set $K=10$ and $\tau = 0.8$ to choose the rank for dimension reduction.
+If the number of features are smaller than 15, we simply set $k=2$.
 Then we use a Least-squares SVM (LSSVM) \cite{de2010ls} with a Gaussian kernel as a benchmark classifier to evaluate the quality of the low-rank presentation.
 To facilitate a fair comparison, we choose the hyperparameter of LSSVM by 5-fold cross validation.
 The accuracy is the average of 10 runs.

-We demonstrate the experimental performance of these methods on the 14 real-world datasets (Table \ref{table:real_world}).
+We demonstrate the cross-validated classification accuracies of these methods on the real-world datasets (Table \ref{table:real_world}).
+The running time is reported in Supplementary Materials.
 We could clearly find the following observations.
 1) Our methods have competitive or superior performance compared with PCA in most cases, suggesting that MN-PCA could obtain more informative representation in some real applications.
 2) The performance of GPCA is poorer than MN-PCA in general.
 Although GPCA with the predefined precision matrices was considered to work well on the brain MRI data, it needs to choose appropriate precision matrices in advance, which is not suitable for general data.
 3) The performance of GPLVM is similar to PCA.
 4) The performance of KPCA with different kernels are very different.
 5) Both KPCA and GPLVM adopt the kernel trick to handle the nonlinear data, but it is challenging to choose an appropriate kernel for a given data.
 6) ICA sometimes produces inferior performance.
 A possible reason is that the non-Gaussian assumption of ICA is too restrictive.